-- 1. Completion of the Rezoning process from B-3 and I-1 to I-1 for proposed Lot 1 prior to signing the Final Plat: - 2.
+- 1. Completion of the Rezoning process from B-3 and B-5 to B-3 for proposed Lot A prior to signing the Final Plat; - 2.
 Retention of the lot size labels in both square feet and acres, or the furnishing of a table on the Final Plat providing the same information; - 3.
-Dedication to provide 35 feet from the centerline of Halls Mill Road along the site frontage; - 4.
-Retention of the 25-foot minimum building setback line along Halls Mill Road as measured from the dedicated right-of-way; - 5.
+Retention of the right-of-way width of both streets on the Final Plat; - 4.
+Retention of the 25-foot minimum building setback line along both streets; - 5.
 Placement of a note on the Final Plat stating that no structures are allowed in any easement without permission of the easement holder; - 6.
-Provision of a sidewalk along Halls Mill Road at time of new construction/expansion, or submission of a Sidewalk Waiver for the lot; - 7.
-Compliance with all Engineering comments noted in this staff report;

-- 8. Placement of a note on the Final Plat stating all Traffic Engineering comments noted in this staff report; - 9.
+Provision of a sidewalk along the extended Cypress Business Park Drive frontage at the time of development, or submission of a Sidewalk Waiver for that portion of the lot; - 7.
+Compliance with all Engineering comments noted in this staff report; - 8.
+Placement of a note on the Final Plat stating all Traffic Engineering comments noted in this staff report; - 9.
 Compliance with all Urban Forestry comments noted in this staff report; and, - 10.
 Compliance with all Fire Department comments noted in this staff report.